-Function of Human Chorionic Gonadotropin
+Standard Value of Human Chorionic Gonadotropin

 Human chorionic gonadotropin (HCG) should be below 5 mIU/ml in men and in non-pregnant females.
-Half-life of HCG is 24–36 h.

-Increased Human Chorionic Gonadotropin
+Differential Diagnosis of Increased Human Chorionic Gonadotropin

 - In men: testicular cancer.

-- In women: pregnancy and ectopic pregnancy
+- In women: pregnancy and ectopic pregnancy.
+Ovarian cancer.

 - Rare HCG-production in malignant tumors of liver, pancreas, stomach, lung, breast and kidney.